GMX9/Crypto-Exchange-PHP/README.md

 This script is completly tested and exchanges the coins without any trouble using the changenow.io api, and using the functions it's very easy to integrate it with a custom template.

-Changenow.io is the best partner to have a as an exchange api provider since it pays you 90% of every transaction fee.
+Changenow.io is the best partner to have as an exchange api provider since it pays you 90% of every transaction fee.

 #
 <img src="https://cryptoexchange-software.us/images/logob.png" height="190px" align="left" /><br>